William H. Hinton

 William Howard Hinton (韩丁 (Hán Dīng); February 2, 1919 - May 15, 2004) was an American intellectual, known for his work on communism in China.
 He authored the book Fanshen, published in 1966, a "documentary of revolution" which chronicled the land reform program of the Chinese Communist Party (CCP) in the 1940s in Zhangzhuangcun (张庄村, pinyin: Zhāngzhuāngcūn), sometimes translated as Long Bow Village, a village in Shanxi Province in northern China.
 Sequels (Shenfan) followed the experience of the village during the 1950s and Cultural Revolution.
-Hinton wrote and lectured extensively to explain the Maoist approach and later to criticize Deng Xiaoping's market-orient reforms.
+Hinton wrote and lectured extensively to explain the Maoist approach and later to criticize Deng Xiaoping's reform and opening up.

 Early life and education

 Hinton was born on February 2, 1919, in Chicago.
 His great-grandfather was the mathematician George Boole, his grandfather was the mathematician Charles Howard Hinton, and his father, Sebastian Hinton, was a lawyer who invented the playground jungle gym before later committing suicide.
 His mother, Carmelita Hinton, was an educator and the founder of The Putney School, an independent progressive school in Vermont.
 His great-aunt was novelist Ethel Lilian Voynich (1864–1960), whose 1897 book The Gadfly sold over a million copies and became the number one American bestseller in the Soviet Union during the Cold War.
 Hinton's sister, Joan Hinton, was a physicist who worked on the Manhattan Project in Los Alamos, New Mexico before moving to Beijing and becoming a Maoist.

 Hinton attended Harvard University for two years, where he was captain of the ski team.
 In 1939, he raced the famous Inferno race from the summit of Mount Washington, skiing behind Toni Matt, who famously schussed the headwall.
 Hinton commented in 1996 that "he knew Matt did something special, as a huge roar came up from the crowd."
 Hinton earned a Bachelor of Science degree in agronomy and dairy husbandry from Cornell University in 1941.